nkkumawat5/StudentRecordManageUI/README.md

 # StudentRecordManageUI
 --------------------------------------------------------------
 # In This Management System Have
-# Create Student Data Using CRUD Operation For Using ASP.NET Core API
+# Manage Student Data Using CRUD Operation For Using ASP.NET Core API
 # Extra Additional Work Is
 # Create
 # Read